nwtes/hack1_project/README.md

 ## Live demo / screenshots

-Below are placeholders for screenshots — replace these files with actual screenshots from your local run and include the images in the repository (for example `screenshots/01-landing.png`).
-Each screenshot has a short description and the user benefit.

-- `screenshots/01-landing.png` — Landing view with global map and search bar.
+- `screenshots/landing-dark` — Landing view with global map and search bar.
 Value: shows the map-first UI with quick search and visual focus on geography.
 - `screenshots/02-question-card.png` — Question card open with the quiz prompt.
 Value: demonstrates how the app presents a question and lets the user click countries to answer.
-- `screenshots/03-correct-feedback.png` — Country border turned green after a correct guess.
-Value: visual confirmation of success for fast learning reinforcement.
 - `screenshots/04-timer-mode.png` — Timed (bullet) quiz in progress with timer/score UI.
 Value: shows the timed challenge mode for engagement and spaced repetition.

 Include small captions under each screenshot highlighting the user benefit (memory reinforcement, low-latency feedback, accessibility, etc.).